givemepower8/Phaser3Practices/docs/COC.md

 | 5     | 148 | 266.4 | 1,100 | 130       | 110,000            | 8          | 8 days        |
 | 6     | 163 | 293.4 | 1,200 | 160       | 150,000            | 9          | 11d 12h       |
 | 7     | 178 | 320.4 | 1,300 | 190       | 190,000            | 10         | 14 days       |

+Strength: Relatively high HP and DpS, very high move speed.

+Weakness:

+- Hard to control due to high move speed and no preferred target.
+- Relatively expensive, it's not for looting.
+10 valkyries will cost 500 dark elixir already.

 ### Golem